We Sure Can Love Each Other (album): Background, recording and content

 Tammy Wynette had become among country music's most popular artists during the sixties and seventies.
 She had a string of chart-topping and top ten country songs, including her signature recording of "Stand by Your Man" (1969).
 Between 1971 and 1973 alone, Wynette had five number one singles on the country charts.
 Among these recordings was 1971's "We Sure Can Love Each Other".
 Co-written by Wynette, she was inspired to write the track after hearing Johnny Cash say "we sure can hurt each other" on a talk show.
 Wynette's eleventh studio album was named for the single.
 Material for the project was recorded between February 1970 and February 1971.
-Sessions were held at Columbia Studio B, located in Nashville, Tennessee.
+Sessions were held at Columbia Studio B (the "Quonset hut studio"), located in Nashville, Tennessee.
 The project was produced by Billy Sherrill.

 We Sure Can Love Each Other consisted of 11 tracks.
 Several cover tunes were included on the album.
 The track "If You I Love You Now (I've Just Started)" was first a top 20 country single by Jody Miller in 1970.
 "Bring Him Safely Home to Me" was recorded around the same time by Sandy Posey, whose version was a top 20 country single in 1971.
 Another recording, "Have a Little Faith", was a chart-topping country song for David Houston in 1968.
 Remaining tracks were new material such as "He Knows All the Ways to Love", "Make Me Your Kind of Woman" and "Don't Liberate Me (Love Me)".
 The latter recording was considered a protest song against the Equal Rights Amendment in the United States.
 Its lyrics describe how a housewife enjoys being a homemaker and wants to "remain a woman".